mab253/software-interventions-spring22/lectures/week5/week5.md

 - Room 2: Anonymous hackers
 - Room 3: @RUOligarchJets, @PutinJet

+**Please look for multiple sources, cross check!
+A lot of misinformation out there.**

 Questions:
 - What systems are in play here, how is the technology trying to intervene?
 - What technologies are people using and possibly subverting?
 How are they doing this?